-There may be instances when you need to return a rental car after the branch office is closed–perhaps you have an early flight or were delayed in traffic.
+There are circumstances when you need to return a rental car after hours, when the branch office is closed.
+For example, perhaps you have a very early flight or have a change in plans.
 You park and lock the car and put the keys in a secure drop box, with the understanding that the rental car staff will check in the car the next morning.

 Step by Step: Return a Rental Car After Hours

 Confirm the rules.
 Make sure the rental company allows returns outside of business hours.
 This can differ for a company between airport and non-airport branches and even between different non-airport branches.
 Notably, Alamo, Dollar, Enterprise and Thrifty usually don’t allow after-hours returns at non-airport locations.

 Prepare for drop off: Is there a key or PIN for the drop-off box or another mechanism of return?
 If you aren’t sure, call the company and clarify.

 Secure the car: Park the car near a light if possible and in view of security cameras.
 This will discourage people from stealing the vehicle and if the car is stolen, video footage may help prove that you are not at fault.

 Gather evidence: Take photos or a 360-degree video of your car to document its condition when you drop it off, including the fuel gauge and odometer.
 We recommend using Record360.
 Even though the rental agreement clearly states that you are responsible for the vehicle during the interim between dropping off the car and check-in, it can’t hurt to have proof if you have to dispute a claim.
 Also, take a photo of your completed contract and any ancillary forms in case they go missing.

 Lock the car.